Code of Integrity and Professional Conduct: How we Work

 We Protect Our Assets

 We work together to protect CRA and Government of Canada assets.
-This includes, but is not restricted to, computers (including laptops and other electronic devices), telephones, software, electronic and paper files, documents and data, office equipment and supplies, video equipment, telecommunications devices, identification cards, vehicles, buildings, and other physical premises.
+This includes, but is not limited to, computing equipment (desktop, laptop, security key, and other electronic and hardware devices), CRA-issued mobile devices (smartphone, cell phone, modem or cellular enabled tablet), electronic and paper files (documents and data), office equipment, furniture, and supplies, identification cards, vehicles, buildings, and other physical premises.

 CRA and Government of Canada assets

-You may only use government owned or leased assets for official purposes.
-If you leave your position, are transferred, reassigned, on a long-term absence, or when an authorized person asks you to do so, you must return the assets.
+If you leave your position, are transferred, reassigned, on a long-term absence, or when an authorized person asks you to do so, you must return any CRA or Government of Canada assets.
 If any assets are lost, stolen, or damaged, advise your manager immediately and submit a Security Incident Report.
 For more information, see the Security Incident Reporting and Management Procedures.

 CRA computer systems and electronic networks